-Child Protection work is rewarding, fulfilling, challenging and demanding, with many opportunities from Case Support Work (CPP2) to Expert Practice (CPP6) roles.
-As a Child Protection Practitioner, you’ll join over 2200 other qualified social welfare and behavioural professionals, passionate about social justice and the rights of children at risk.
+Child Protection work is rewarding, fulfilling, challenging and demanding, with many opportunities from Case Support Work (CPP2) to Expert Practice Leader (CPP6) roles.
+As a child protection practitioner, you’ll join over 2000 other qualified social welfare and behavioural professionals, passionate about social justice and the rights of children at risk.

 Who are we looking for?

 We’re looking for professionals who are confident and resilient.
 You must be empathetic and open to change when working collaboratively with families and other professionals.

 While there is need for therapy-based skills, a great deal of case work involves statutory investigation, analysis and critical thinking.

 What’s involved in being a Practitioner?

 Child protection practitioners work for the Victorian Government to investigate the safety and wellbeing of children at risk.
 They receive and assess reports of alleged child abuse and neglect from the community.
 In more serious circumstances, practitioners may be involved in court action.

 To be an effective child protection practitioner, you’ll understand that families are complex and have their own unique histories.
 Importantly, you will be able to build relationships with children, young people and their families.

 The work is interesting, challenging, busy and fulfilling and involves therapeutic and analytical skills.
 Roles may at times be required to operate outside normal office hours (at night, on weekends and public holidays) with relevant overtime or time in lieu provisions applying.

 There are many opportunities across various levels in Child Protection, from Case Support Worker (CPP2) roles to Expert Practice (CPP6) roles.
 You can access and read the position descriptions for all roles under what roles are available.
 Please make sure you read these and review where our offices are located.